 In our interactive FAQ you will receive an answer within 24 hours.
 If someone else has asked a similar question, we have written a reply.
 Write the name of the trader, (or another word that describes your problem, in the search box, and all the questions previously answered, turns up).

-If you have documentation/written proof to send to us, you can file your complaint via our complaint form or via e-mail.
+If you have documentation/written proof to send to us, you can file your complaint via e-mail.

 Contact us by phone

 You are, of course, welcome to contact us on during our telephone hours.
 However, we want to alert you that the telephone queues are long at times.